 Also optional is the MyFord Touch, which is bundled with a navigation system, a 10-speaker Sony audio system and HD Radio.

 The top-spec Titanium includes all of the features from the SE Appearance Package and the SE Winter Package.
-Additional content includes dual-zone automatic climate control, MyFordTouch, a 10-speaker Sony audio system with HD Radio, a proximity key, a rearview camera, rear parking sensors and 17-inch aluminum wheels.
+Additional content includes dual-zone automatic climate control, MyFordTouch, a 10-speaker Sony audio system with HD Radio, a proximity key, rear parking sensors and 17-inch aluminum wheels.

 Those looking for the sharpest possible driving experience should spring for the Titanium Handling Package, which brings a sport-tuned suspension and 18-inch wheels shod with summer tires.